 However, in October of that same year Apple released an even slimmer 30 GB iPod that could play videos, priced at $299.
 I couldn’t help thinking that if I had held out, I could have not only saved $50 dollars on an iPod, but also play sweet videos on a tiny screen.
 Interestingly enough though, the feeling that I was missing out and regret was brief.
 I didn’t need to watch videos and my version of the music player was skinny enough to fit in my pocket.

 I bore you with this story concerning my musical pursuits, because Apple consistently follows a pattern of releasing new versions of their products and price cuts.
 Customers who want the latest and greatest knowingly purchase at a higher price while knowing the price will probably drop in less than six months.
 Apple prices their innovative products higher during their initial release, because the company knows steeper prices won’t decrease customer demand for the latest gadgets, and they benefit from the higher short-term profit margins.
 Let's explore this concept, discussing the pros and cons to price skimming while explaining where the tactic fits into your pricing strategy.

-Quite simply, price skimming is the strategy of charging a relatively high price during the launch of a new, innovative product and then lowering the price over time to access different points on the demand curve.
 Customers known as early adopters will pay steeper prices for a cutting edge product if it’s marketed as a “must have”, whether the price accurately reflects the value or not.
 Eventually, prices are lowered to follow the product demand curve and attract more price-sensitive customers.
 Theoretically, as each customer segment is “skimmed” off the top a company can capture some of the consumer surplus by charging the maximum price each segment is willing to pay.

-Pros of Price Skimming
+Price Skimming Advantages

 1. Higher Return on Investment